allandecastro/BusinessProcessFlowViewer/README.md

 You can see that several BPFs can be managed if different BPFs are used for the same entity.
 The first parameter "bpfEntitySchemaName" corresponds to the technical name of the BPF entity.

-The second parameter "lookupFieldSchemaName" corresponds to the technical name of the field on the BPF entity wich relate to the target entity(here, the opportunity).
+The second parameter "lookupFieldSchemaName" corresponds to the technical name of the field on the BPF entity which relates to the target entity(here, the opportunity).

 In case we use standard BPFs (out of the box), we will have the following parameter:
 ```json